I know, I know. It’s not even the end of the year, and here I am, writing an article about income tax. I’m like the Grinch who stole Deepavali.

 |Put money in SRS account||$15,300 (Singaporean) or $35,700 (foreigner)|

 CPF Top Up: Perform a CPF top up for your Special Account and it will be deducted from your chargeable income, up to $7,000.
 You can reduce it by another $7,000 by topping up your parents or grandparents’ CPF SA/RA.
-This money earns 4% p.a. interest, so it’s not a bad thing.
-On the other hand, it’s locked up until you retire.
+This applies only up to the current Full Retirement Sum ($181,000 in 2020) — any more than that, you don’t get tax relief.

 Medisave Top Up: As with the CPF top up “trick”, you can also top up your Medisave up to the Basic Healthcare Sum (currently $54,500).
 Like the CPF SA balance, your funds will be locked up, but on the other hand you can use it for medical expenses and health insurance premiums.